thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

 3. Log into the Linux shell using SSH.
 4. Issue the command to configure the destination for the remote tunnel.

-    You only need to do this once, when you are enabling the tunnel for the very first time.
+    You only need to do this one time, when you are enabling the tunnel for the very first time.
 After that, this setting persists when you start and stop the remote tunnel.